Is it Time to Update Your Estate Plan?

 The Human Element

-A genuinely exceptional estate plan results from an estate planner’s ability to blend technical strategies with a deep understanding of your unique situation.
-This means knowing your values, goals, and concerns and crafting a plan that aligns with these personal aspects.
+A solid estate plan results from an estate planner’s ability to blend technical strategies with a deep understanding of each client’s unique situation.
+This balance can help the plan be not only structurally sound but also personally meaningful.

-Your estate plan should be a living document, regularly reviewed and updated to reflect changes in laws, finances, and personal circumstances.
-Consider stress testing your plan to ensure it is still aligned with your goals and capable of delivering the desired outcomes.
+Your estate plan should be a living document, reviewed and updated periodically to reflect changes in laws, finances, and personal circumstances.
+Consider stress‑testing your plan to ensure it is still aligned with your goals and capable of delivering the desired outcomes.
 A stress test involves having your wealth manager review your plan and current situation to answer two critical questions:

-Is the plan missing anything that can make it more effective or efficient?
+• Is the plan missing anything that could make it more effective or efficient?

-If you have any doubts about your current estate plan or want to stress test it, I invite you to call your attorney or contact your Modera advisor.
-Let’s work together to ensure your estate plan is as effective and as aligned with your goals as possible.
+If you have questions about your current estate plan or would like to stress test it, we encourage you to speak with your estate attorney or connect with your advisory team.
+Together, we can help evaluate and ensure your plan remains as effective and aligned with your goals as possible.

 Investing in the markets involves gains and losses and may not be suitable for all investors.
 Information herein is subject to change without notice and should not be considered a solicitation to buy or sell any security or to engage in a particular investment or financial planning strategy.
 Individual client asset allocations and investment strategies differ based on varying degrees of diversification and other factors.
 Diversification does not guarantee a profit or guarantee against a loss.